 Born and raised in Ohio, Elugardo moved to Boston when she was 17.
 She recalls meeting Mel King, an activist who served as a state representative between 1973 and 1982.
-He was the first Black person to run for mayor of Boston, losing to Ray Flynn in 1983.
+He was the first Black person to run for mayor of Boston and make it past the preliminary, losing to Ray Flynn in 1983.

 King tried to get her to run for office in the 1990s, but she balked, citing a dislike of politicians.
 “I was so offended,” she quipped.